orsharon7/mcp-vscode-github-copilot/README.md

 - **Enable real-time interactions** with internal systems and APIs
 - **Implement authentication and authorization** for secure use of enterprise resources

+For implementation reference and available MCP servers, check the official [MCP servers repository](https://github.com/modelcontextprotocol/servers).
+This repository centralizes MCP server implementations from various providers, offering a standardized way to extend AI capabilities with custom tools.

-Our implementation demonstrates this capability by building a weather information server that exposes two technically robust tools:
+Our demonstration implements a weather information server that exposes two technically robust tools:
 - `get-alerts`: Fetches active weather alerts for any US state through authenticated API calls
 - `get-forecast`: Retrieves detailed meteorological data by precise geospatial coordinates